Heymall91/sportcrm-fe/README.md

-This is CRM-web full-stack application is developing for sport's gym as practice exercise
+This is CRM-web full-stack application is developing for sport's gym as a practice exercise